SumoLogic/sumologic-documentation/docs/alerts/monitors/create-monitor.md

 ### Using Terraform

-You can configure Sumo Logic Monitors using [Terraform modules](https://github.com/SumoLogic/terraform-sumologic-sumo-logic-monitor).
+You can configure Sumo Logic monitors using [Terraform modules](https://github.com/SumoLogic/terraform-sumologic-sumo-logic-monitor).